pygfx/pygfx/docs/transparency.rst

 -------------

 Most render engines support the "opaque" and "blended" alpha methods.
-The "weighted" and "stochastic" metghods are generally conidered more special.
+The "weighted" and "stochastic" methods are generally conidered more special.
 But they can solve numerous use-cases, and these methods have (more or less) the same performance as "opaque" or "blended".

 There exist more advanced methods for dealing with transparency, such as dual